 You can save up $.05 to $.44 a gallon by removing these awkward boxes from your vehicle when you are not using them.

 Lighten Your Travel Load and Save on Gas

 Just like having bulky stuff around your car reduces the gas mileage, any extra weight inside your car affects the gas mileage as well.

-If we aren’t all guilty of leaving rooftop carriers on the car for too long we are certainly all culprits of using our car like a moving suitcase.
-Shoes, spare clothes, fast food containers, water bottles, and any other random item we may need or use in our life (or even anticipate we may need or use), somehow finds its way into the back seat or trunk of the car.
+If you aren’t guilty of leaving rooftop carriers on the car for too long, you may be a culprit of using your car like a moving suitcase.
+Shoes, spare clothes, fast food containers, water bottles, and any other random items you may need or use in your life (or even anticipate you may need or use), somehow finds its way into the back seat or trunk of the car.
 While this can be convenient for early morning coffee spills, it isn’t so beneficial to your budget.

-When we are constantly traveling with everything we own, our cars work extra hard to move us, our things, and the weight of the car itself along the road.
+When you are constantly traveling with everything you own, your car works extra hard to move you, your things, and the weight of the car itself along the road.
 You can save an extra $.03 per gallon when you take a few minutes to clean all the unused junk out of your car.

 Keep essentials such as a first-aid kit, basic car fluids and tools, and maybe one change of clothes (just one!), in your car always.
 You need some stuff with you, but you don’t always need all your stuff with you.